papadanku/papadanku.github.io/_sources/blog/shadermodel3.rst.txt

 Register Assignments and Declarations
 -------------------------------------

-If you are hit with the following asm, with constants not declared in ASM.
+If you encounter the following asm, with constants not declared in ASM.

 ::